Skip to content

 Endpoint Sentinel panel showing current health, run timing, and self-healing links.

 The panel is also usable on a phone during on-call review.
-The same evidence remains visible: status, summary, run time, policy, active session or thread, pending escalation count, and knowledge counts.
+The same evidence remains visible: status, summary, run time, policy, active session or thread, pending escalation count, and knowledge document status.

 Mobile endpoint Sentinel panel showing the same health, escalation, and knowledge cues.